 We integrate research into every phase of developing both My Math Academy and My Reading Academy.
-From product conception, through curriculum and product design, and into program implementation, research guides our decisions about what to create, iterate, and refine.1
+From product conception through curriculum and product design and into program implementation, research guides our decisions about what to create, iterate, and refine.1

-We adopt a learning engineering approach to creating products that support learners and their development.2 We apply the research on how children learn to inform our pedagogy, design for playful engagement, and use human-centered research and analytics to create and iteratively improve upon those learning experiences.3
+We adopt a Learning Engineering approach to creating products that support learners and their development.2 We apply the research on how children learn to inform our pedagogy, design for playful engagement, and use human-centered research and analytics to create and iteratively improve upon those learning experiences.3

+FIGURE 4.
 Age of Learning's Learning Engineering Framework

-Our process includes three phases: (1) Curriculum research, (2) Research-based design & iterations, and (3) Implementation research and analyses.
+Our process includes three phases: (1) Curriculum Research, (2) Research-Based Design and Iterations, and (3) Implementation Research & Analyses.